AdobeaAfia/binary_trees/README.md

   * [111-bst_insert.c](./111-bst_insert.c): C function that inserts a value into a binary search tree.
   * Returns a pointer to the new node, or `NULL` on failure.
-  * If the tree is `NULL`, the value becomes the root node.
+  * If the tree is `NULL`, the value will become the root node.
   * The value is ignored if it is already present in the tree.

 * **26. BST - Array to BST**